 Sustainable plus-size fashion perfectly embraces these trends and has become the focus of many designers.
 Brands operating in this sector are gaining momentum and reshaping the fashion industry in ways that were unimaginable years ago.

-After years of wearing clothes cut for men Kelly and Laura Moffat created Kirrin Finch with the idea of making menswear accessible to everyone who wants to wear it.
-The Brooklyn-based designers perfectly understood the needs of a gender defying audience who could not find fitting apparel on the stands of classical menswear stores.
-Since its launch in 2015, the firm produces all their collections in NY with sustainable materials and packaging.
+After years of wearing clothes cut for men Kelly and Laura Moffat created Kirrin Finch to make menswear accessible to everyone.
+These Brooklyn-based designers understood perfectly the needs of a gender-defying audience who could not find fitting apparel in classical menswear stores.
+They produce shirts and pants that are gender-neutral, and can be dressed for any occasion.
+Kirrin Finch produces all their collections in New York with sustainable materials and packaging.

 Big Bud Press

 Lacey Micallef and Philip Seastrom are the founders of the 60’s inspired ethical clothing brand Big Bud Press.
-Their collection goes from XXS to 5XL and is made in Los Angeles from almost all-natural materials like cotton.
-The sustainable fashion brand worked hard to develop a unisex line that not only looks good on traditionally masculine bodies, but also looks good on those of us with curvier figures.
+Their collection goes from XXS to 7XL and is made in Los Angeles with almost all-natural materials like cotton.
+They almost exclusively use NAFTA-certified domestically made fabrics produced from domestically grown materials.
+The sustainable fashion brand works hard to develop a unisex line that looks good on both traditionally masculine bodies and those with more curves.

-Believe it or not all their clothing is made by hand and each garment is touched by at least 80 different hands before it gets to you.
+Believe it or not, all their clothing is made by hand and each garment is touched by at least 80 different hands before it gets to you.
 That’s a lot of people!
-What makes this eco brand so special is their commitment to their workers: the company puts the value of living wages and safe working conditions above profit margins.
+Also, the company committed to the well being of their workers, and values living wages and safe working conditions before profit margins.

-The slow fashion designer uses natural fibers such as linen, silk and cotton featuring a minimalist style collection ready to wear all year round.
-From XXS to 4X all clothing is done locally at their headquarters in Nashville with the intention of creating long-lasting garments so you need fewer of them.
+The slow fashion designer uses natural fibres such as linen, silk and cotton featuring a minimalist style collection ready to wear all year round.
+From XXS to 4X, all clothing is done locally at their headquarters in Nashville with the intention of creating long-lasting garments so you need fewer of them.

 Transparency drives Sustainability

-In Elizabeth Suzan’s website you can find a revealing study on the detailed cost of their garments compared to the product lines of fast fashion designers.
-Transparency towards the consumer should be a core pillar in every sustainable company.
-Sharing insights on the real cost of sustainable fashion and the efforts done to achieve quality products at a competitive price is crucial in creating aware consumers and a fairer market.
+Transparency should be a core pillar of every company that values sustainability.
+On the Elizabeth Suzan website, you can find a revealing study on the detailed cost of their garments compared to the product lines of fast fashion designers.
+Sharing the real cost of sustainable fashion and the efforts needed to achieve quality products at a competitive price is crucial in creating aware consumers and a fairer market.